 Meanwhile, we worked through the morning chores preparing for Day 2 on the road – and I was lovin’ it!
 We made our first cups of coffee for the day and perused the internet on our laptops, checking our favorite sites.
 I guess my laptop has replaced the morning paper for me as I get my news and daily comic strips there – even at home.
 For Lavonne, she still reads the morning newspaper, but on our trips her laptop suffices.

 We headed to the house around 0800 to see John.
 Gale was still sleeping – and these days, she’d likely sleep half the day due to that awful Parkinson’s Disease she deals with.
 But some time later she was up and John helped her get ready to meet her company over breakfast.

 We simply hunted and gathered for breakfast.
-We had some fruit, some blueberry bread made by one our neighbors back home, something very much like banana bread.
+We had some fruit and some blueberry bread baked by one of our neighbors back home, something very much like banana bread.
 It was a very heavy bread and it was delicious.
-And we took a pretty good share of John and Gale’s box of Cheerios.
+And we enjoyed a portion of John and Gale’s box of Cheerios.

 When I was done eating, I excused myself and prepared the coach for the day’s drive to Grants Pass, OR.
 En route we’d meet Rich, Lavonne’s old friend, at the Marie Callender’s restaurant in Redding at 1230 hours.

 Parched Kalifornistan along CA99 near Oroville.
 Now, that’s just flat ugly!